Chart Color Schemes

 Park Orchards is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Park Orchards' dwellings, as per the latest Census, were entirely houses (100.0%) with no other types recorded (0.0%).
-This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Park Orchards stood at 49.9%, higher than Melbourne metro's level.
-Mortgaged dwellings made up 46.8% and rented ones were 3.3%.
-The median monthly mortgage repayment was $3,000, exceeding the Melbourne metro average of $2,000.
-Median weekly rent in Park Orchards was $601, compared to Melbourne metro's $390.
-Nationally, Park Orchards' mortgage repayments were significantly higher than Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Park Orchards' dwellings were entirely houses as per the latest Census, contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Park Orchards stood at 49.9%, with mortgaged dwellings at 46.8% and rented ones at 3.3%.
+The median monthly mortgage repayment was $3,000, exceeding Melbourne metro's $2,000 average.
+Median weekly rent in Park Orchards was $601, higher than Melbourne metro's $390.
+Nationally, Park Orchards' mortgage repayments were significantly higher at $3,000 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing